 Defamation can occur in many settings, including on the internet.
 Many people experience unpleasant interactions on the internet.
 Whether those interactions rise to the level of defamation is a question you can talk about with Chicago defamation defense lawyer Erin Russell.
 Defamation online can be complicated by the fact that many people are online anonymously.
-Uncovering the identity of someone making defamatory comments requires legal skill.
+Uncovering the identity of someone making defamatory comments requires legal skills.
 We can help.
 Our Chicago defamation attorney has years of experience dealing with anonymity online; both preserving it and under the right circumstances asking that it be pierced.

 Defamation at Work

 Comments made in the workplace, whether by a co-worker or a supervisor, are subject to the same legal standards listed above.
 Depending on the type of workplace, there can be additional privacy concerns.
 False rumors, gossip, unauthorized disclosures by supervisors or human resources personnel can impugn your professional relationship and harm your career prospects and ability to earn.
-If you believe you have been defamed at work, our defamation lawyer in Chicago can help.
-Attorney Erin Russell can assist you in taking the right steps to protect your job and your professional reputation.
+If you believe you have been defamed at work, our Chicago defamation defense lawyer can help.
+Libel and slander defense attorney Erin Russell can assist you in taking the right steps to protect your job and your professional reputation.

 What are the Legal Remedies for Defamation?